jon49/child-spaced-repetition/README.md

 # Bootcamp MVC
 The bootcamp MVC framework is intended to give the students a simple MVC starting point to develop their in-class projects with.
 This guide will help you navigate your way through the framework and learn its technique.

-# /app
+# Database Setup.
+Modify the constants in the file `/app/app_settings.php` to reflect your database credentials.
+Some of the example code provided for you depends on a `user` table existing in that database.
+You can use the `/database.sql` SQL file to create that table.
+Note that you can change this table as needed but the examples might depend on the original schema of this table

+# Organization and Naming Classes
-All of your Models, Views, and Controllers will be created in a the /app folder (in the respective models, views, and controllers folder).
+All of your Models, Views, and Controllers will be created in a the `/app` folder (in the respective models, views, and controllers folders).
 Files must follow a specific naming convention in order to be loaded automatically into your pages.
-All models, views, and controllers must be classes named with title-case as follows
+All models, views, and controllers must be classes named with title-case as follows:
 ```php
 // Notice the name of the class UserProduct in title-case
 class UserProduct extends Model {
   ...
 }
 ```
+The name of the file needs to be the same as the class name but with underscore-naming and with .class.php at the end such as: `user_product.class.php`